ivadomed/ivadomed/docs/source/tutorials/two_classes_microscopy_seg_2d_unet.rst

 Download dataset
 ----------------

-We will use a publicly-available dataset consisting of 10 microscopy samples of rat spinal cord.
+We will use a publicly available dataset consisting of 10 microscopy samples of rat spinal cord.

 To download the dataset (~11MB), run the following commands in your terminal: